MDIsmatullah/CuteCut-Pro/README.md

 - ✅ **Permitted:** Anyone may clone, study, inspect, fork, and use this software for **personal and educational non-commercial purposes**.
 - ❌ **Strictly Prohibited:** Selling, reselling, sublicensing, repackaging for paid distribution, or commercially monetizing this codebase or its binaries without express written authorization from the Author.
 - See full terms in the [LICENSE](LICENSE) file.

+## 🔍 Search & SEO Keywords

+CuteCut Pro is a lightweight, high-performance **desktop video editor** and **CapCut / Filmora alternative** designed for Linux and Windows.
+Features include multi-track timeline editing, real-time audio spectrum visualizers, and a native **Quran AI Studio** for automated transcription and verse alignment.